 Instead, our countryside is full of rolling hills and valleys that have been formed over tens of thousands of years by rivers and streams.
 Our farm sits near what was the northernmost stretch of the original, midwestern prairie, and its soils are ideally suited for supporting grazing animals with a diversity of grasses, legumes and wildflowers.
 Add to that some forty inches of rain a year, and it's easy to see why there is such a strong tradition of small dairy farms here.

 Our farm spans 300 hilly acres, all of which are pasture, segregated into small paddocks.
-Each day we move our cows to a different paddock, which ensures two things: first, that the cows are always eating fresh grass and will thus produce healthy, flavorful milk; and two, that the pasture isn't overgrazed and will re-grow in time for the next grazing.
+Each day we move their cows to a different paddock, which ensures two things: first, that the cows are always eating fresh grass and will thus produce healthy, flavorful milk; and secondly, that the pasture isn't overgrazed and will re-grow in time for the next grazing.

 Aside from a small amount of grain while they're being milked, our cows eat only fresh pasture from spring through fall.
 We have a seasonal herd, which means that our cows aren't milked in the winter.
 Calves are born in the spring to coincide with the emergence of our pastures, and are milked until Christmas, when they dry off and are given a few months vacation.